Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor

 Then, an $R_x(\alpha)$ gate is applied post-cluster state preparation, rotating qubits about the Bloch sphere’s $x$-axis with $-\pi \leq \alpha \leq \pi$.
 A sufficiently large rotation $|\alpha| \in (\pi / 2,\pi]$ defines an excited cluster state, while $|\alpha| \in [0,\pi/2)$ denotes a non-excited state.
 We created a synthetic quantum dataset by uniformly sampling $150$ $\alpha$ values from $[0,{3\pi}/{8}]$ and $[{5\pi}/{8},\pi]$ for the ``non-excited'' and ``excited'' classes, respectively (Fig.~\ref{fig4}).
 From these, $200$ states are randomly assigned to the training set, with $100$ reserved for testing.

 \textit{Variational circuit}.
-We implemented a hardware-efficient variational circuit featuring interleaved layers of single- and two-qubit gates.
-Single-qubit SU(2) gates serve as both data encoding gates and variational parameters, while nearest-neighbor CZ gates provide entanglement within layers to reduce compilation overhead.
-The variational circuit, with a $40$-layer gate depth and $181$ trainable parameters, is employed in this work.
-For the high-dimensional EMNIST image data, we adopted an interleaved block encoding strategy specifically because it is known from literature~\cite{Ren2022,Quantum2020,Haug2023} to enhance performance on image datasets, where variational parameters and features are encoded into parameterized gates via linear combinations.
-For LCEI, the same variational circuit is used, preceded by a cluster state preparation stage for dataset encoding, and detailed in Supplementary Section I.
+Our QNN is based on a hardware-efficient variational circuit, comprising a multilayer structure with SU(2) gates on each qubit and nearest-neighbour CZ gates.
+The SU(2) gates serve as both data encoding gates and variational parameters, while native CZ gates provide entanglement within layers to reduce compilation overhead.
+The variational circuit used in this work consists of $40$-layer gate and $181$ trainable parameters.
+For the high-dimensional EMNIST image data, we apply an interleaved block encoding strategy to enhance performance on image datasets~\cite{Ren2022,Quantum2020,Haug2023}, where variational parameters and features are encoded into parameterized gates via linear combinations.
+For LCEI, the same variational circuit is used, with an additional cluster state preparation stage at the front for dataset encoding, as detailed in Supplementary Section I.

 \textit{Training algorithm}.
 To optimize training efficiency and classification accuracy, we integrate mini-batch stochastic gradient descent with the Adam optimizer~\cite{kingma2014adam} for the training of the $20$-qubit QNN classifier.
-Details of the training algorithm are provided in the Supplementary Section II.
+Details of the training procedure are provided in the Supplementary Section II.
 Clean training results (Fig.~\ref{fig5}\textbf{a}, \textbf{d}) show optimal EMNIST accuracies of $98\%$ (training) and $96\%$ (test), and $100\%$ for both in LCEI.
 Training accuracy reflects the classifier’s performance on mini-batches per epoch, while test accuracy denotes its performance on the test set.

 \textbf{Attack Algorithm}